クロマツ, 黒松, kuro-matsu [Japanese]; Japanese black pine.

 Since the early 20th century, native populations of P. thunbergii have been decimated and may ultimately be eliminated by pine wilt disease, caused by the nematode Busaphelenchus xylophilus.
 The disease is native to North America, where it has no apparent ill effect on native pines, but the Asian pines P. luchuensis and P. thunbergii apparently have no resistance to it.
 It is introduced to needles when they are grazed by longhorn beetles (Coleoptera: Cerambycidae) and effectively defoliates the trees.
 As the trees die and are invaded by blue stain fungi, the nematodes begin to feed on the fungi.
 Longhorn beetles lay eggs in the bark of the dying trees, providing the nematodes with their transport vector.
 The nematode is also deadly to P. sylvestris, the world's most widespread pine species, and there is great concern in Europe that the nematode might one day reach that continent (Harrington and Wingfield 1998).

-The lower two illustrations at left are from the first installment of Siebold and Zuccarini's Flora Japonica, issued in 1835.
+The lower two illustrations at right are from the first installment of Siebold and Zuccarini's Flora Japonica, issued in 1835.
 Philipp Franz von Siebold visited Japan from 1823-1829 as a doctor and scientist in the employ of the Dutch East India Company.
 During this time he collected thousands of plant and animal specimens, many of new species that were later named for him.
 Among the conifers, he is commemorated by Tsuga sieboldii.

 Harrington and Wingfield in Richardson 1998.